Hello, I’m DR Olumide Adisa A.k.A as 'Dr Adisa' in professional circles. Welcome to my personal website

 I am a leading expert on theorising and applying a systemic focus to responding to domestic abuse and related health inequalities, helping individuals and organisations achieve and better grasp systemic understandings and the change effect they want to make happen.
 I offer unique critical (re)thinking, practical insights and solutions to ‘messy’ problem spaces.

-As an engaged academic, I am interested in incorporating useful complex systems change principles into the violence/abuse sphere in accessible ways and through inclusive communities of practice.
+As an engaged and cross-disciplinary academic, I am interested in incorporating useful complex systems change principles into the violence/abuse sphere in accessible ways and through inclusive communities of practice.

 What people are saying: